-Objects, like the BlueSKYs table are original, limited edition, furniture or other concepts.
+Objects, like the BlueSKYs table are original, limited edition, furniture concepts.

 Artifacts, are one-of-a-kind, upcycled 3D pieces.
 These are found objects mixed with a moment in time, marking history, ancient textures or a sacred place.

-OverGRNLND, as an example, is an aerial view of Greenland’s coast applied to a newly fabricated inner tray and reclaimed and upcycled table frame of steel.
+OverGRNLND, as an example, is an aerial view of Greenland’s coast applied to a newly fabricated inner tray and upcycled table frame of steel.

 The process of each piece then, is in 3 parts.

 1st_ the original textural, elemental, or spatial images.